 As Easter Sunday is always on a Sunday, adding 60 days will always result in a Thursday.
 This is why the calculation table specifies that 64 days should be added instead of 60, ensuring that the result is the following Monday without the need for additional calculations.

-The calculation method outlined here allows for accurately identifying any holiday from 1984 onwards.
+The calculation method outlined here allows for the accurate identification of any holiday from 1984 onwards.
 For years prior to 1984, the rule for moving holidays to the following Monday does not apply as category #3 did not exist.

-It is important to note that holidays are subject to change by the government and the church.
+It is important to note that holidays are subject to changes by the government and the church.

 Some holidays are celebrated on the same day in different countries and share similar calculation methods, however, this guide is only applicable specifically to Colombia.